-- Make sure the screen displays “Machine out-of-order”
+- Make sure the screen on the broken meter displays “Machine out-of-order”

 - If not, move along little doggie

-- Take photographs of the machine including the screen displaying “Machine out-of-order,” and the identification number on the MM
+- Take photographs of the screen that displayed “Machine out-of-order,” and the identification number on the MM

-- Search for a working MM machine in the same “parking field”
+- Search for a working MM machine on “the block,” and on the “next block” or in the same “parking field”

-- If you find another broken machine, repeat the same process set forth above, and search for a working MM machine
+- If you find another broken machine, repeat the same process set forth above, and continue to search for a working MM machine

 - If the search for a working MM machine proves to be futile, find another parking space

-Do you wanna know some muni-meter secrets?
-Press very gently on this link and you’ll find out.
+Do you want to know some muni-meter secrets?
+Press very gently on this link, and you’ll find out.